lihardofs/locationpredictionBERT/README.md

-# locationpredictionBERT
-Source code for paper: We Know You Are Living in Bali: Location Prediction of Twitter User Using BERT Language Model
+# We Know You Are Living in Bali: Location Prediction of Twitter User Using BERT Language Model